dunarel/dunphd-thesis/Chapter3/Supplementary/q_func_jruby_ba/README.md

 Identification of specific genomic regions responsible for the invasivity of Neisseria Meningitidis, in Classification as a Tool for Research, Locarek-Junge, H. and Weihs, C. eds, proceedings of IFCS 2009.
 Studies in Classification, Data Analysis, and Knowledge Organization, Springer, 491-499

-It is included here for reference, as some of the results will be wrapped and expanded in later projects.
+It is included here for reference, as some of the results will be used and expanded in later projects.

-### qfunc_java_ba selected contents:
+### q_func_jruby_ba selected contents:

   * [lib/](lib/) - Source code
   * [lib/migrate/](lib/migrate/) - Migrations to create the database.